stalwartlabs/website/docs/management/database/migrate.md

 ---
-sidebar_position: 8
+sidebar_position: 2
 ---

 # Migrate

-When transitioning from an older version of the Stalwart Mail Server or switching the database backend (such as moving from SQLite to FoundationDB), data migration becomes a necessary step.
+When transitioning from an older version of the Stalwart Mail Server or switching the database backend (such as moving from RocksDB to FoundationDB), data migration becomes a necessary step.
 This ensures that user account information, emails, and settings are accurately transferred and preserved in the new environment.

 To conduct the data migration, administrators need to follow a two-step process using the Stalwart CLI tools.
 The first step involves exporting the user account data from the current system using the [export account](/docs/management/export) command.
 This command produces a JSON file containing all the user data, including emails, mailboxes, sieve scripts, identities, and vacation responses.
 For example: